15,000 caught without TV licence

-Over 10,000 people were caught watching television without a licence in Northern Ireland in the first half of this year.
+More than 15,000 people were caught watching television without a valid licence in Northern Ireland last year.